Iran pushes nuclear deal as U.S. lawmaker aims to stop it

-With both Tehran and Washington facing stiff opposition to the accord, U.S. Defense Secretary Ash Carter travelled to Saudi Arabia in the hope of reassuring leaders there who fear their arch-rival Iran will make major mischief in the region.
+With both Tehran and Washington facing stiff opposition to the accord, U.S. Defense Secretary Ash Carter arrived in Saudi Arabia in the hope of reassuring leaders there who fear their arch-rival Iran will make major mischief in the region.

-In Washington, the Republican speaker of the House of Representatives, John Boehner, was deeply sceptical.
-Boehner said that “because a bad deal threatens the security of the American people, we’re going to do everything possible to stop it.”
+In Washington, the Republican speaker of the House of Representatives, John Boehner, was deeply skeptical.

+“Members of Congress will ask much tougher questions this afternoon when we meet with the president’s team, and because a bad deal threatens the security of the American people, we’re going to do everything possible to stop it,” Boehner said.
-Obama, a Democrat, and other top officials began a full-bore effort to persuade sceptical lawmakers not to fight the deal, but meetings with all 435 members of the House of Representatives seemed to make little headway.

-As he walked into a closed-door meeting with members of the Republican-controlled House, Secretary of State John Kerry said he was looking forward to answering House members’ questions.

 Ayatollah Ali Khamenei, the highest authority in Iran, told supporters on Saturday that U.S. policies in the region were “180 degrees” opposed to Tehran‘s, in a speech punctuated by chants of “Death to America” and “Death to Israel”.